murraysagal/MSStringifyMacros/README.md

 ---
 ## Benefits

+Here's an example for NSUserDefaults.
 Normally, when coding for NSUserDefaults you would follow an approach like this where you would create constants for the keys and then set and get the defaults.

 ```
 #!objective-c